7085/netscan.js/README.md

 ### Browser support
 The library was tested in the following browsers:
+- Chromium (Version 51.0.2704.79)
-- Chromium (Version 51.0.2704.79 Built on 8.4, running on Debian 8.5 (64-bit)
+- Chromium (Version 64.0.3282.167)
-- Iceweasel 38.8.0 Debian 8.5 (64-bit) (Firefox)
+- Iceweasel 38.8.0 Debian 8.5 (64-bit)
 - Firefox 45.2.0 Debian 8.5 (64-bit)
 - Firefox 58.0.2 (64-Bit)

-Currently it works as expected in Firefox only, Chrome would need some adaptions regarding the timing constraints.
+Currently it works as expected in Firefox only.
+In Chrome only the HTML requests behave similar like in Firefox.
+The other methods for HTTP-requests don't produce usable results.
+They also have different timings.
 Furthermore Chromium only exposes partial information in the performance timing API.
-See: [21].
+See: [16].

 ### Library Structure

-The library will export the symbol "NetScan" and make its methods globally available.
+The library will export the symbol `NetScan` as a global variable.
+Through this one the `Scan` and `Timer` modules are available for usage.
-The module "Scan" provides all functions for network scanning, the core of the library.
+The module `Scan` provides all functions for network scanning, the core of the library.
-Those methods will be summarized as follows:
+The module `Timer` can be used as for convenience like in the test examples.

 - `getHostIps` detects which local and which public ip addresses are associated with the local machine.

 - The `createConnection*`-functions (`createConnectionXHR, createConnectionWS, createConnectionFetch, createConnectionHTML`) are designed to establish a connection to a specific address and gather information.
   The symbol-suffix indicates which technology/API will be used to do this.

 - The `getHosts*`-functions (`getHostsXHR, getHostsWS, getHostsFetch, getHostsHTML`) will scan a range of ip addresses and perform host discovery.
   They will merge information obtained from different data sources and aggregate all results in an array of `ScanResult`-objects.

 - `getHostsLocalNetwork` automatically scans all hosts in the current local network.
-  One of the previously named `getHosts*`-functions can be provided to change the scan method.
+  One of the previously named `getHosts*`-functions can be provided to change the default scan method which is `getHostsFetch`.

 - `getPorts` can be used to scan various ports of a single host.
   One of the `createConnection*`-functions can be used to change the technology which will be used for the scan.
   Due to browser restrictions some ports cannot be scanned, those will be reported as "BLOCKED".

 ### Supported Functionality
 For all scan types, four different technologies can be used: The fetch API, Websockets, XMLHttpRequests or HTTP requests through HTML elements.
 They all differ in the amount of information they expose as well as performance (how fast can a certain number of hosts be scanned).

 The fetch API is usually the best technology, as observed in the tests.